-Then, this article is specifically meant for you.
-We’re not only going to show you some of the benefits of ginger on hair, but you’ll also learn how to use ginger for hair growth as well as how to use ginger extract for hair growth.
+Then this article is specifically meant for you.
+We’re not only going to show you some of the benefits of ginger on hair, but you’ll also learn how to use ginger and even ginger extract to promote hair growth.

 That said, let’s quickly get started.

 Unfortunately, growing and maintaining healthy hair is a task that’s not for the weak minded.